cnlohr/badderapple/README.md

 Pattern Matching: You can reference earler parts of the decoded (or encoded) stream to encode repeated segments by reference instead of needing to re-encode entire sections.
 Systems like [LZSS](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski) are used in regular compression algorithms to find, and reference these earlier parts of the stream.

+**TODO** Show each coding technique, where it is used, and which coding techniques make sense to be used together and which ones do not

 ## Minimizing Entropy

 There are a lot of different ways to encode information, before compression.
 This is illustrated by the chart below.
 I took the bad apple song and represented the data in a variety of ways.
 While all the ways convey the same information and can theoretically be compressed to similar levels, by representing information in binary, there are typically massive gains, and by simplifying the representation, it can be compressed greatly.
 This is why you shouldn't necessarily encode everything as JSON, slap zstd or gzip ontop of it and call it good.